mitranim/koa-ring/readme.md

 ### Functional Programming

-In Koa, request handlers are imperative functions that take a request/response context object, return `void` and mutate the context to send the response.
+In Koa, request handlers take a request/response context object, return `void` and mutate the context to send the response.
 In other words, Koa is a poor match for the HTTP programming model, which lends itself to plain functions of `ƒ(request) -> response`.

 Advantages of `ƒ(request) -> response`: